hashicorp/terraform-provider-aws/website/docs/r/memorydb_snapshot.html.markdown

 * `cluster_configuration` - The configuration of the cluster from which the snapshot was taken.
     * `description` - Description for the cluster.
     * `engine` - The engine that will run on cluster nodes.
-    * `engine_version` - Version number of the Redis engine used by the cluster.
+    * `engine_version` - Version number of the engine used by the cluster.
     * `maintenance_window` - The weekly time range during which maintenance on the cluster is performed.
     * `name` - Name of the cluster.
     * `node_type` - Compute and memory capacity of the nodes in the cluster.